How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Relaxing at Liyu Lake

 Spectacularly clear and surrounded by mountains, Liyu Lake is built for chillin’ out.
-Hanging out here, you’ll get to admire Taiwanese nature at its finest.
+Hanging out here means getting to admire Taiwanese nature at its finest.

 Liyu Lake